-There are 4 key benefits of vSAN over regular SAN:
+There are four key benefits of vSAN over regular SAN:

-- Easy Management: Virtualization makes management and provisioning a breeze.
-Changes can be made with only a few clicks instead of going to the data center and swapping out cables, adding new drives, and lengthy downtime.
+- Easy management — Virtualization makes management and provisioning a breeze.
+You can make changes with only a few clicks instead of going to the data center and swapping out cables or adding new drives, to say nothing of the lengthy downtime.

-- Scalability: Easily scale as you need to as your business grows.
+- Scalable — Easily scale as you need to as your business grows.
 Custom build solutions to your complex needs without worrying about limitations.

-- Fast Deployment: Inventory and deployment can be handled from a single management console.
+- Fast deployment — You can handle inventory and deployment from a single management console.

-- Cost Effective: By sharing storage among multiple ESXi hosts, the space can be used more effectively.
-Hardware can also be pooled together to maximize cost.
+- Cost-effective — By sharing storage among multiple ESXi hosts, you are able to use the space more effectively.
+You can also pool hardware together to minimize cost.

 Why Choose VMware Private Cloud and NetApp SAN

 Take advantage of storage virtualization using vSAN and Liquid Web’s VMware Private Cloud.
 With private cloud, a powerful host machine splits pooled resources up across virtual machines.
-It’s flexible because you can then add and remove resources as needed to your various guest machines, including storage devices like vSAN.
+It’s flexible because you can add and remove resources as needed to your various VMs, with centralized storage management via vSAN.

-VMware is an industry standard market leader in virtualization.
-From high availability to selective resizes to vSANs, VMware Private Cloud has it all and is backed by our industry-leading 24/7/365 support.
+VMware is an industry-standard market leader in virtualization.
+From high availability to selective resizes to vSANs, VMware Private Cloud has it all, and we back it with our industry-leading 24/7/365 support.
 Contact us to learn more about getting started with VMware Private Cloud now.